New Harley-Davidson Forty-Eight and Iron 883

 The new Harley-Davidson Forty-Eight and Iron 883 are part of the range the firm calls Dark Custom range and both models get a host of revisions for 2016.
+We've ridden the latter, so click here for the Harley-Davidson Sportster Iron 883 review on MCN.

 The 1200cc V-twin Forty-Eight has been a big seller for Harley since it was first introduced in 2012 and it has been extremely good at attracting younger, style-conscious riders to the H-D badge.
 The new 2016 model gets a host of updates for next year and that includes new 49mm cartridge fork suspension and new twin rear shocks with progressive rate springs and adjustable preload.
 Also new for 2016 are mag-style wheels instead of the spoked wheels of the previous model.